 As your children become preteens, some vaccines they received as infants and young children begin to wear off and they need a “booster dose”.
 Other vaccines are recommended for kids starting at ages 11 or 12 to keep them healthy into adulthood.
 Preteens and teens are at increased risk of getting certain vaccine-preventable diseases as they engage in common activities such as sharing drinks and utensils, kissing, attending summer camps, and later, college.

 Learn about the vaccines recommended for preteens and teens and the diseases they protect against by clicking on the vaccines listed in the gray sidebar.
+Scroll down the page to see the recommended immunization schedule.

 Missed well-care visits can leave your children unprotected.
 Preteens and teens do not have as many regular visits with healthcare providers and may miss critical vaccines that can protect them.